 In December 2004, the Financial Accounting Standards Board issued Statement of Financial Accounting Standards No. 123 (revised 2004), Share-Based Payment, and the related FASB Staff Positions (collectively "FAS 123R").
-This Statement revises FASB Statement No. 123, Accounting for Stock-Based Compensation and supersedes APB Opinion No. 25, Accounting for Stock

-Issued to Employees, and its related implementation guidance.
-FAS 123R requires a public entity to measure the cost of share-based service awards based on the grant-date fair value of the award.
+This Statement revises FASB Statement No. 123, Accounting for Stock-Based Compensation and supersedes APB Opinion No. 25, Accounting for Stock Issued to Employees, and its related implementation guidance.
+FAS 123R requires a public entity to measure the cost of share-based service awards based on the grantdate fair value of the award.
 That cost will be recognized over the period during which an employee is required to provide service in exchange for the award or the requisite service period, usually the vesting period.
 The grant-date fair value of employee share options and similar instruments will be estimated using option-pricing models adjusted for the unique characteristics of those instruments.
 FAS 123R also requires more extensive disclosures than the previous standards relating to the nature of share-based payment transactions, compensation cost and cash flow effects.
 On April 14, 2005, the U.S. Securities and Exchange Commission amended the effective date of FAS 123R; the Statement now applies to all awards granted and to all unvested awards modified, repurchased, or cancelled during the first annual reporting period beginning after June 15, 2005.
 FAS 123R provides a choice of transition methods including the modified prospective application method, which allows discretionary restatement of interim periods during the calendar year of adoption, or the modified retrospective application method, which allows the restatement of the prior years presented.
 Each method requires the cumulative effect of initially applying FAS 123R to be recognized in the period of adoption.
-We adopted FAS 123R early in the fourth quarter of 2005 using the modified prospective application method.
+We adopted FAS 123R early in the fourth guarter of 2005 using the modified prospective application method.
 As such, we have not restated prior periods to reflect the recognition of stock-based compensation cost.
-We redefined in the second guarter of 2005 our equity-based compensation strategy, since it had become minimally effective in motivating and retaining key-employees.
+We redefined in the second quarter of 2005 our equity-based compensation strategy, since it had become minimally effective in motivating and retaining key-employees.
 We will no longer grant options but rather issue nonvested shares.
 As part of this revised equity-based compensation policy, we decided in July 2005 to accelerate the vesting period of all outstanding unvested stock options.
 These options totaling approximately 32 million had no intrinsic economic value based on the market price of the shares at the date of acceleration.
-We did not recognize any cumulative effect of initially adopting FAS 123R since no outstanding unvested stock awards existed as of the adoption date of FAS 123R, pursuant to the acceleration of the vesting period.
+This acceleration of the vesting period for outstanding options will avoid any future compensation expense under the new standard.
+Accordingly, we did not recognize any cumulative effect of initially adopting FAS 123R since no outstanding unvested stock awards existed as of the adoption date of FAS 123R, pursuant to the acceleration of the vesting period.